 CLA names three new engaged scholars

 Angie Colvin Burque is an associate clinical professor of social work, and director of field education for the Department of Sociology, Anthropology, and Social Work.
-She specializes in issues of family and child welfare, including: special needs adoption, teen pregnancy, transitional housing for homeless families and adult incest survivor group work.
+She is the founder and co-director of Expressions of a BraveHeart Fine Arts Program (est. 2010) and BraveHeart Center for Place and Purpose (est. 2016).
+These two outreach programs partner with community resources to benefit individuals with disabilities facing moderate to severe life challenges and their families.
+She specializes in issues of family and child welfare, including special needs adoption, teen pregnancy, transitional housing for homeless families and adult incest survivor group work.
 Burque has conducted diversity and cultural competence workshops for state agencies.
 She currently teaches social work practice methods, sociology minority groups, and coordinates the field education program for social work students.

 Rebecca Retzlaff is an associate professor in the Community Planning Program in the Department of Political Science.
 Her research interests are planning law and planning history.
 She often combines her two areas of research interest by analyzing the history of significant legal decisions in planning.
 She teaches classes in planning history, historic preservation planning, land use law, and land use planning.
 Her classes have worked with small towns in Alabama such as Opelika, Loachapoka, and Tallassee, as well as larger cities such as Mobile and Montgomery.
 Class projects include historic preservation plans, healthy community plans, zoning reform reports, and neighborhood plans.